 CYBERBULLYING

-Cyberbullying is most prevalent via the following modalities:
+Cyberbullying is carried out via the following modalities:

 The Impact of Cyberbullying

-Cyberbullying is as serious as traditional in-person bullying (relational, verbal, and physical) since the emotional effects on the adolescent being bullied are just as devastating.
-Victims of cyberbullying can face anxiety, depression, stress, self-esteem and behavioral problems at the time of victimization and beyond.
-Research shows that many children and youth who are cyberbullied are often bullied in-person too.
-The bullying then occurs in school or other in-person social settings, and extends into the home through the electronic devises, making the problem pervasive.
+Cyberbullying is as serious as traditional in-person bullying (relational, verbal, and physical) because the emotional effects on the child or adolescent being bullied are just as devastating, if not more.
+Victims of cyberbullying can develop anxiety, depression, stress, low self-esteem, academic and behavioral problems at the time of victimization and beyond.
+For youth who have been targeted with cyberbullying, the cruelty can feel inescapable—home is no longer a safe haven, since they are reminded of the bullying when they look at their phones or computers.

 There are strategies that parents, caregivers, and youth themselves can take to handle cyberbullying.
 Read more in this CHOP fact sheet.